Originally appointed in 2016; Serving through 2024

 As a member of the Board, Mr. Avila brings his dedication to the community, passion for water issues, and his experience in the private and public sectors.

 For the community, Mr. Avila has volunteered for many citizen-based committees/organizations including the Walnut Creek Transportation Commission, the Concord Planning Commission, the John Muir/Mount Diablo Community Health Fund, the Knights of Columbus and the St. Francis of Assisi School Board.
 While working full time, he has made volunteering in the community a priority, representing his neighbors and family on important issues that affect their everyday life.

 Mr. Avila is passionate about water issues in his professional life, working on a variety of issues statewide during his career.
 Among several relevant positions, he served as Director of Engineering at CCWD before moving on to become General Manager of Monterey Peninsula Water Management District.
 He also served as Executive Director for the California Urban Water Agencies and Program Director for the Multi-State Salinity Coalition.
 He has experience on water projects of all shapes and sizes, including water treatment plant improvements, dam retrofits, and watershed management and habitat conservation projects.

-Mr. Avila lives in Concord and is a licensed civil engineer with a Bachelor of Science in Civil Engineering from Santa Clara University and a master’s degree in Business Administration from St. Mary’s College of California.
+Mr. Avila lives in Clayton and is a licensed civil engineer with a Bachelor of Science in Civil Engineering from Santa Clara University and a master’s degree in Business Administration from St. Mary’s College of California.